 This is a small, compact CNC mill designed to provide an alternative to the mostly larger machines on the market.
-The PCNC can fit almost anywhere, such as garages, offices, basements, schools and machine shops, so it’s a great choice for small businesses and educational settings.
+The PCNC can fit almost anywhere, such as garages, offices, basements, schools and machine shops, so it’s a great choice for small businesses or home workshops.

 One of the best things about this CNC metal milling machine is that you can use it to cut almost anything.
 The PCNC 440 can shape and engrave even the toughest metals thanks to the powerful Poly-V Belt transmission system.

 This machine has a 0.75 HP R9 spindle that works at an incredible 10,000 RPM.
-Despite the mill’s small size, you still get 10 inches of travel on both the X and Z axes, and 6.25 inches on the Y axis.
-The maximum clearance between table and spindle nose is 11 inches, so there’s more than enough room to work with.
+Despite the mill’s small size, you still get 10 inches of travel on both the X and Z axes, and 6.25 inches on the Y-axis.
+The maximum clearance between the table and spindle nose is 11 inches, so there’s more than enough room to work with.

 Another benefit of the Tormach PCNC 440 is that it comes with the company’s PathPilot CNC controller.
 This is a very intuitive platform that has powerful conversational programming that allows you to tweak programs and keep progressing, so it’s a good choice for hobbyists and experts alike.

-Haas Modular Mini Mill – Best Professional Grade Mini CNC Mill
+Haas Modular Mini Mill – Best CNC Mill for Small Businesses

 - Price: $30,746

-Haas is a huge name in the CNC milling industry and provides exceptionally high quality, professional standard machines around the world.
-It creates a huge variety of different milling machines, but the Modular Mini Mill is its cheapest and most accessible to date, though it’s still not cheap!
+Haas is a huge name in the CNC industry and provides exceptionally high quality, professional standard machines around the world.
+It creates a huge variety of different milling machines, but the Modular Mini Mill is the cheapest professional CNC mill to date, though it’s still not cheap!